JapaneseMayonnaise/shimbaofficial-gatsby/src/pages/growthLogResources/posts/new-website-with-bulma-and-gatsby.md

 ### 👎 Cons
 No cons.
 As far as my needs for SSG went, Gatsby offered all tools and functionalities I needed for this project.
 APIs were simple to use, plenty of documentations and demos, no conflicts while deploying to Netlify.

-#### (4) Thoughts
+## (3) Thoughts
-Making a responsive interface is really fast and easy with Bulma.
-I like Bulma X Gatsby combo quite a lot.
+Making a responsive interface is really fast and easy with Bulma, and Bulma and Gatsby are quite conpatible.
+I would 100% recommend you use them together to rich static websites.